jnozzi/cocoadev.com/SiteContent/General/IphotoAdjustmentWindow.markdown

 ----

-Check out [[BorderlessWindow]] and [[NSBezierPathCategory]] - these two together will give you everything you need.
+Check out General/BorderlessWindow and General/NSBezierPathCategory - these two together will give you everything you need.
 Just create a borderless window using custom view.
-In that custom view, draw a rounded rect (with [[NSBezierPath]] - the category provided in [[NSBezierPathCategory]] will help you here) with an alpha faded black color as the bezier path's fill color).
+In that custom view, draw a rounded rect (with General/NSBezierPath - the category provided in General/NSBezierPathCategory will help you here) with an alpha faded black color as the bezier path's fill color).
 Make some controls and add them to the custom view and viola!

 ----